r-journalism/chjr_swirl/README.md

 Please run through these exercises before we meet on October 7:

 1. Basic Building Blocks
-2. Data Manipulation
+2. Sequences of Numbers
-3. Logic
+3. Vectors
-4. Looking at Data
+4. Looking atData
+5. Logic

 There are 10 other lessons and you are totally welcome to go over that if you're curious and have the free time!
 But please prioritize the first four.